COVID-19 update for customers

 EXTRA CARE AND SHELTERED SCHEMES

-The health and safety of our customers and colleagues is as always, our priority and we are led by the government and our risk assessment.
-We will keep the measures under constant review and adapt as the situation changes.
+Your health and safety and that of our colleagues is our priority and we are led by the government and our own risk assessments.

 Until further notice our offices remain closed to customers.
 Our Neighbourhood Officers will be out and about as normal conducting estate inspections, but we would ask that any contact with them is made by phone.

-If you feel unwell and have any of the symptoms of coronavirus – fever, cough, muscle pains – please follow the Government’s updated advice on the precautions you need to take if you become ill.
+If you feel unwell and have any of the symptoms of COVID-19 – fever, cough, muscle pains, or loss of smell or taste – please follow the Government’s updated advice on the precautions you need to take.

 - Health advice – www.nhs.uk/coronavirus